 Stuart Forster reports from the Hotel Palacio and Banyan Tree Spa in Estoril, Portugal.

-The Hotel Palacio and Banyan Tree Spa stands in Estoril, 25 km west of Lisbon, a town which has long regarded one of Europe’s elite destinations.
+The Hotel Palacio and Banyan Tree Spa is 25 kilometres west of Lisbon in Estoril, a town which has long been regarded among Europe’s elite destinations.

 Estoril as a seaside resort

 During the interwar period two visionaries, Fausto Cardoso Figueiredo and Augusto Carreira de Souza, set out to establish Estoril as one of the continent’s leading resorts, investing to create an attractive seaside destination with parkland, a casino and a promenade overlooking Tamariz beach.